 Before you have any injectable treatment, you should have a good, in-depth consolation which will gauge if you are suitable for the treatment, what areas you can have done, the cost and also any questions and concerns you have will be answered.
 You should also be educated on the possible side effects of Botox and be comfortable with how to avoid and just be aware of what can happen.
 More often than not, you can go straight ahead and have the Botox administered there and then after your consultation but this is also an opportunity to go away and have a think if you are not 100% sure and have a ‘cooling off’ period.

-Nowadays, you can get Botox from as little as £120 per area (probably less) which is very cheap, and usually will be administered by a person without an in-depth medical background.
-I personally will only ever get Botox done by a Doctor/ Nurse or someone with a professional medical background as it’s just not something I want on the cheap.
+Nowadays, you can get Botox from as little as £120 per area which is very cheap, and when it’s this price, it usually will be administered by a person without an in-depth medical background.
+I personally will only ever get Botox done by a Doctor or someone with a professional medical background as it’s just not something I want on the cheap.
 In a decent clinic, it should cost from around £180/£200 per area and the more areas you have the ‘cheaper’ it will be for example £180 1 area / £250 2 areas / £300 3 areas etc. You usually find that over the years you will want or need a little bit more or start to extend the areas.
 When I first went I had just one area (between my eyes) now I have three areas.

 After my consultation at The Skin Clinic (I went to the Brentwood one as that is my local now) , the Botox injection was administered quickly and relatively pain-free…you feel very small pin-prick-like feels which are slightly sharp but absolutely nothing to be scared of or worried about.
 There may be light spotting of blood but this will be wiped and blotted by the person giving you the injections so you are usually non-the-wiser.
 The whole consultation and treatment took me around 30 minutes, with about 5 minutes of that being the actual injections.
 Immediately after treatment you will likely have small raised areas where the needles have inserted into the skin and tiny red/blood dots.
 When I say small, I was happy to walk around outside straight after with no makeup over the area ; it just looks slightly uneven and a bit blotchy on your skin.
 I would rather not put anything on after/that day as rubbing/pressing the area can cause the botox to move to an unwanted location.